-- Loan type: FHA and Fannie Mae/ Freddie Mac loans have different limits compared to Conventional loans.
+- Loan type: FHA and Fannie Mae/ Freddie Mac loans have different limits compared to conforming loans.
 Your loan type will factor into whether or not you need a jumbo loan.

 - Home type: Conforming loan limits may vary depending on the type of home you are purchasing.
 A single family home may have a conforming loan limit of $417,000, but a 2-unit, 3-unit, or 4-unit home in that same county may have limits up to $801,950.

-Your mortgage advisor can help you look at these three factors to determine if a jumbo loan is right for you.
+Your mortgage advisor can help you look at these three factors to determine if a jumbo loan works for you.

 What Types of Jumbo Loans are Available?

 Jumbo loan programs allow for fixed, adjustable, and even interest only programs.
 ARMs often offer more attractive rates compared to jumbo fixed rate programs, making it one of the most common jumbo loan type.